COVID Transmission in Essex County and Peabody, Massachusetts

 If you have COVID symptoms, have been exposed, or had COVID and want to be sure you're clear, get tested.
 And report the results of your test at https://makemytestcount.org

-The pandemic has become a plague of the elderly, with nearly 9 out of 10 deaths in people 65 or older.—Ariana Eunjung Cha and Dan Keating, The Washington Post, November 28, 2022
+The pandemic has become a plague on the elderly, with nearly 9 out of 10 deaths in people 65 or older.—Ariana Eunjung Cha and Dan Keating, The Washington Post, November 28, 2022

 Links to data sources included here enable the reader to learn the situation in their locality.
-The sources used are the CDC data on transmission; levels of COVID found in wastewater; and % positivity in Essex County and Peabody.
-These are all leading indicators preceding cases, hospitalizations, and deaths.
+The sources used are the levels of COVID found in wastewater.
+These are the only available leading indicators preceding cases, hospitalizations, and deaths.
 Use these warnings to protect yourself.

 For information about strategies for protecting yourself and your community, see The New "How to Avoid COVID"

 Vaccination, past infection, or timely access to testing and treatment can help protect you from getting very sick if you get COVID-19.
 However, some people are more likely than others to get very sick if they get COVID-19.
-This includes people who are older, are immunocompromised, have certain disabilities, or have underlying health conditions.
+This includes older people, who are immunocompromised, have certain disabilities, or have underlying health conditions.
 Understanding your COVID-19 risk and the risks that might affect others can help you make decisions to protect yourself and others.—CDC, October 19, 2022

 Masking and protective strategies